jedp/lego-train-tracks/README.md

 tracks.
 If it doesn't, spend some time with your slicer and/or adjust the slop parameters in the model.

+You don't need the rails if you can sweep the profile of the track along a curve.

 Bodies jumbled around the origin so you can imagine how to copy and move them to build tracks: